 This tool uses the DIME method (Debt, Income, Mortgage, Education), a widely recognized formula used by financial advisors.
 It calculates your total financial obligations, then subtracts your existing savings and current coverage to determine your actual coverage gap.

-The premium estimator uses standard actuarial heuristics based on your age, gender at birth, tobacco use, and chosen term length (10, 20, or 30 years).
+The premium estimator uses scommon industry assumptions about how premiums are priced based on your age, gender at birth, tobacco use, and chosen term length (10, 20, or 30 years).
 Generally, rates increase with age, are higher for males than females, and heavily penalize tobacco use.
 This generates a ballpark monthly cost for an individual in excellent health.

 No. The cost shown is a ballpark educational estimate based on industry averages for healthy individuals.
 Your actual premium will be determined by an insurance company's underwriter after reviewing your full medical history, lifestyle, and exact policy riders.